 - If you do step out of the workforce, there are ways to keep investing and saving for retirement.

-During the COVID-19 pandemic, it’s become increasingly clear that caring for loved ones is a complicated and demanding situation that impacts our time, money, career, free time, family dynamics, and mental and physical health.
-And now, more than ever, the responsibility of caregiving is shouldered by women: Approximately 45% of women say they’ve taken on an even larger share of household responsibilities compared to their significant other since the onset of the pandemic (compared to 38% of men).1 Additionally, as the pandemic continues, nearly 4 in 10 working women (39%) are actively considering leaving the workforce or reducing their hours due to increased remote schooling, caregiving responsibilities, and other unpaid labor.1
+Caring for loved ones is a complicated and demanding situation that impacts our time, money, career, free time, family dynamics, and mental and physical health.
+And now, more than ever, the responsibility of caregiving is shouldered by women: Approximately 45% of women say they’ve taken on an even larger share of household responsibilities compared to their significant other since the onset of the pandemic (compared to 38% of men).1 Additionally, nearly 4 in 10 working women (39%) have actively considered leaving the workforce or reducing their hours due to increased remote schooling, caregiving responsibilities, and other unpaid labor.1

 Making the caregiving decision

 When most people look at the financial reality of caregiving, they generally think about how providing it themselves compares to their take-home salary or wages.
 But that’s just the beginning.

 If you are in a 2-person household, be careful not to simply compare these costs to the lower-earner’s salary.
 Instead, think of the cost of caregiving as a shared household cost.
 Additionally, remember that these are simply numbers, and do not take into consideration the importance or need to have a career simply for its own sake.
 “It’s also the power you have over your own life,” says Eve Rodsky, New York Times best-selling author, in Women Talk Money’s Q&A on the cost of caregiving.
 “If one person is going to have a reduced income for caregiving, it’s really important to sit down with your partner and have a conversation about the longer impact.”